Making money from open source

 It is a dream for many people to make a living from their open source, pet project.
 You’re having fun, helping others, and getting paid.
 A happy trifecta.

 It reminds me of an exchange the musician Willie Nelson had with an interviewer when asked about retirement.
 His reply was “What do you want me to quit?
 I just play music and a little golf”.

-Maybe it seems unlikely that you can find that situation, but it is possible.
+It seems unlikely that you can find this situation, but it is possible.
 Others are doing it.
 The first step is to dream!

 I will speak about some examples that I encountered recently, which I found inspiring.

 The Dracula UI theme was created by Zeno Rocha as an opensource project when he was sick in hospital in 2013.
 It became a popular theme over the years.
 In late 2019, he decided to try to find a way to monetize the project when he saw how high the traffic to his website was.

 Zeno built Dracula Pro in public.
 He shared his progress regularly on twitter.
 He was very open with milestones and adversities encountered along the way.
 What he chose to add to the pro package was based on user feedback he received through a survey and from user reviews.
 It was released in February 2020.
 After a slow start, it made over $100,000 in sales in the first year.

 Zeno discusses his journey with Dracula Pro on his website, and in this podcast.

 It is interesting to look at some of the opinions around selling a theme.

 Some people found real value in shaping the project to their needs, and were happy to pay for that privilege.
 The reviews are overwhemingly positive.
 I’m guessing that the reviews are not curated.